 6) Learn types of atypical development and developmental variations

-At the end of each course chapter, you will be expected to complete an examination designed to assess your knowledge.
-You may take these exams a total of three times. †Your last score will save, not the highest score. †After your third attempt, each examination will lock and not allow further access. †The average from your exam scores will be printed on your certificate.† However, this is not your final grade since your required writing assignments have not been reviewed.† Exceptionally written or poorly written required writing assignments, or violation of the academic integrity policy in the course syllabus, will affect your grade. †As this is a self-paced computerized instruction program, you may review course information as often as necessary. †You will not be able to exit any examinations until you have answered all questions.
+At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
+You may take these exams a total of three times.
+Your last score will save, not the highest score.
+After your third attempt, each examination will lock and not allow further access.
+Your final grade for the course will be determined by calculating an average score of all exams.
+This score will be printed on your final certificate.
+As this is a self-paced computerized instruction program, you may review course information as often as necessary.
+You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 To save your essays:

 When you select the question or article you wish to respond to, ‘Simple Text’ or ‘Text Edit’ will launch automatically.
 When you are finished entering your response, simply click SAVE.

 You must SAVE before you write another essay or move on to another part of the course.